Quiver Yangians as Coulomb branch algebras: Introduction and Summary

 Supersymmetric quantum field theories with $8$ supercharges occupy an optimal middle ground, offering sufficient symmetry to yield exact results while retaining rich non-trivial dynamics.
 3D $\mathcal{N}=4$ gauge theories exemplify this balance and allow for the convergence of beautiful physics and mathematics.
 In particular, the moduli space generically factorizes into a Higgs branch and a Coulomb branch, and the extended supersymmetry ensures that both branches are hyper-K\"ahler manifolds \cite{Seiberg:1996nz}.
 Furthermore, 3D mirror symmetry interchanges the Higgs branch of one 3D $\mathcal{N}=4$ gauge theory with the Coulomb branch of its dual theory \cite{Intriligator:1996ex,Hanany_1997,Aharony_1997}, and the symplectic duality relates the Higgs branch and the Coulomb branch of the same theory as a pair of symplectic varieties (see e.g.\ \cite{braden2022quantizationsconicalsymplecticresolutions,Bullimore:2016nji,kamnitzer2022symplecticresolutionssymplecticduality}).

-In this paper, we focus on the Coulomb branches of 3D $\mathcal{N}=4$ gauge theories, which are harder to study than the Higgs branches since, unlike the Higgs branch, they are not protected against quantum-corrections.\footnote{The Higgs branch can be constructed as a hyper-K\"ahler quotient and the Higgs branch chiral ring arises via holomorphic symplectic reduction.} For a 3D $\mathcal{N}=4$ gauge theory with gauge group $G$, the classical Coulomb branch $\mathcal{M}_{C}$ is parametrized by the VEV's of the triplet of scalars in the $\mathcal{N}=4$ vector multiplet together with the (periodic) dual photon, namely $\mathcal{M}^{\textrm{classical}}_C=(\mathbb{R}^3\times S^1)^{\textrm{rank}(G)}/\textrm{Weyl}(G)$.
-The quantum corrected Coulomb branch $\mathcal{M}_C$ is generated by $\frac{1}{2}$-BPS monopole operators dressed by gauge-invariant\footnote{The gauge-invariance is w.r.t.\ the subgroup of $G$ preserved by the monopole singularities.} polynomials of the vector-multiplet scalars.\footnote{As an algebraic variety, the quantum-corrected Coulomb branch is birationally equivalent to the classical one.}
+In this paper, we focus on the Coulomb branches of 3D $\mathcal{N}=4$ gauge theories, which are harder to study than the Higgs branches since, unlike the Higgs branch, they are not protected against quantum corrections.\footnote{The Higgs branch can be constructed as a hyper-K\"ahler quotient and the Higgs branch chiral ring arises via holomorphic symplectic reduction.} For a 3D $\mathcal{N}=4$ gauge theory with gauge group $G$, the classical Coulomb branch $\mathcal{M}_{C}$ is parametrized by the VEV's of the triplet of scalars in the $\mathcal{N}=4$ vector multiplet together with the (periodic) dual photon, namely $\mathcal{M}^{\textrm{classical}}_C=(\mathbb{R}^3\times S^1)^{\textrm{rank}(G)}/\textrm{Weyl}(G)$.
+The quantum-corrected Coulomb branch $\mathcal{M}_C$ is generated by $\frac{1}{2}$-BPS monopole operators dressed by gauge-invariant\footnote{The gauge invariance is w.r.t.\ the subgroup of $G$ preserved by the monopole singularities.} polynomials of the vector-multiplet scalars.\footnote{As an algebraic variety, the quantum-corrected Coulomb branch is birationally equivalent to the classical one.}

 In this paper, we are interested in the \textit{algebraic structure} of the quantum Coulomb branch $\mathcal{M}_{C}$ of a 3D $\mathcal{N}=4$ quiver gauge theory.
 One way of understanding the ``Coulomb branch algebra" is as follows \cite{bullimore2015coulomb}.
 One first rewrites the $\mathcal{N}=4$ theory in terms of the $\mathcal{N}=2$ language.
 Choosing an $\mathcal{N}=2$ subalgebra of the $\mathcal{N}=4$ supersymmetry corresponds to selecting one complex structure out of the triplet of complex structures in the hyper-K\"ahler manifold, thus viewing the hyper-K\"ahler manifold $\mathcal{M}_C$ as a complex symplectic manifold, with the complex symplectic form given by the linear combination of the hyper-K\"ahler forms that matches with the choice of the $\mathcal{N}=2$ subalgebra.